elena-dodici/EzWh1/DesignDocument.md

 # Low level design

 From top to bottom in the diagram we have:
-- Controller layer (The classes marked as *Manager* plus the PersistencyManager)
+- Controller layer (The classes marked as *Manager* plus the PersistentManager)
 - Model layer (The classes under the Controller layer)

 Each layer can be seen in the class diagram.
 Each model class has an attribute called *tablename* that is used by the PersistentManager to modify the correct table in the database.
 A generic class to manage the database with generic methods was used to keep the connections simplier.
 The persistentManager uses the ***Singleton creational pattern*** because we only need one instance of the PersistentManager at the time.

-The Controller classes are marked as *Manager* and they communicate with the entities to manage their data and call the persistent manager to load/store/delete/modify them to fulfill the requests that come from the frontend.
+The Controller classes are marked as *Manager* and they communicate with the entities to manage their data and call the PersistentManager to load/store/delete/modify them to fulfill the requests that come from the frontend.

 To better visualize the diagram we split it in 2 parts